sraheja18/Personal-Dashboard/README.md

 # Personalized Dashboard

+Presenting to you your personalized dashboard to track your daily stock prices and weather updates.
+It fetches the stock data from yfinance API and weather data from Open-Meteo API.
+It updates the data daily.
+This dashboard can be viewed as web application.
+I deployed the dashboard on AWS EC-2 instance.
+Therefore, it can accessed from any device with internet.

-This dashboard tracks 2 stocks
+This dashboard tracks 2 stocks over the past week
 - Microsoft
 - Tesla

-It also tracks weather specifically
+It also tracks weather for the upcoming week specifically
 - Maximum Temperature
 - Minimum Temperature
 - Precipitation Probability